Click here to return to homepage

 For these reasons, we agree with the Panel that import licensing procedures for tariff quotas are within the scope of the Licensing Agreement."(2)

-3. In EC - Poultry, the European Communities regulation at issue applied, by its terms, only to in-quota trade in frozen poultry meat.
-The Panel had found that "the Licensing Agreement, as applied to this particular case, only relates to in-quota trade."(3) Brazil claimed that nothing in the text or context of Articles 1.2 and 3.2 of the Licensing Agreement limits to in-quota trade the requirement in Article 1.2 that licensing systems be implemented "with a view to preventing trade distortions" or the prohibition in Article 3.2 of additional trade-restrictive or trade-distortive effects.
+3. The dispute in EC — Poultry concerned two EC regulations: one that opened a tariff quota for frozen poultry meat and a second (Regulation 1434/94) that provided rules governing administration of the tariff quota, and applied only to in-quota trade in frozen poultry meat.
+The Panel had found that “the Licensing Agreement, as applied to this particular case, only relates to in-quota trade.”(3) Brazil argued that nothing in the text or context of Articles 1.2 and 3.2 of the Licensing Agreement limits to in-quota trade the requirement in Article 1.2 that licensing systems be implemented “with a view to preventing trade distortions” or the prohibition in Article 3.2 of additional trade-restrictive or trade-distortive effects.
 The Appellate Body stated as follows:

 In the case before us, the licensing procedure established in Article 1 of Regulation 1431/94 applies, by its terms, only to in-quota trade in frozen poultry meat.
 No licensing is required by Regulation 1431/94 for out-of-quota trade in frozen poultry meat.
 To the extent that the Panel intended merely to reflect the fairly obvious fact that this licensing procedure applies only to in-quota trade, we uphold the finding of the Panel that '[t]he Licensing Agreement, as applied to this particular case, only relates to in-quota trade'."(4)